gauborg/Advanced_Lane_Detection_using_Deep_Learning/README.md

 4. [Glob](https://docs.python.org/3/library/glob.html)
 5. [Progressbar](https://progressbar-2.readthedocs.io/en/latest/#install) (for status visualization)

 ---

 ## Problem Statement

-Using computer vision principles and OpenCV library functions, to develop a robust algorithm to identify and draw lanelines in a given video stream.
+<span style="font-family:Calibri; font-size:1.5em;">**Using Deep Learning and Convolutional Neural Networks to develop a robust algorithm to identify and draw lanelines in a given video stream.**</span>

 The goals / steps of this project are the following: